zero-team-pro/lisa/bot/README.md

 # Check and edit new migration if necessary

-# Start at least bot-gateway service and PostgreSQL to run migrations
+# Start at least gateway service and PostgreSQL to run migrations
 docker compose up -d --build
 ```